Walkthrough guide for Google Threat Intelligence group administrators

 1.2.1.
 Adding new user to an existing Google Threat Intelligence group

-Web interface => From My group menu option -> USERS tab -> Add dropdown button -> User option, an administrator is able to create or add a new group member.
+Web interface => From My group menu option -> USERS tab -> Add dropdown button -> User option, a group administrator is able to create or add new members to their group by entering a comma-separated list of email addresses and assigning them either Admin or User (standard access) roles via the corresponding checkboxes.

-Google Threat Intelligence API => The /v3/groups/{id}/relationships/users endpoint allows administrators to add users to the group as common members.
+Google Threat Intelligence API => The /v3/groups/{id}/relationships/users endpoint allows group administrators to add users to the group as standard members.
 This endpoint requires the group ID (check group ID) as a parameter, and a list of user objects identified by their email addresses to convert in new group members as in the following example:

 payload = {